In this article:

 FDIC Deposit Insurance Coverage Limits

-FDIC insurance provides coverage of up to $250,000 per depositor, per insured bank account.
+FDIC insurance provides coverage of up to $250,000 per depositor.
 The coverage amount is determined by the FDIC ownership category, which is the way deposits are held at your financial institution.
 Ownership categories include:

-- Single account: A checking, savings or money market account without a named beneficiary.
-These accounts have an FDIC deposit insurance coverage limit of $250,000 per owner.
+- Single accounts: Checking, savings, CD, money market and other deposit accounts owned by one person with no named beneficiaries.
+These accounts have a combined FDIC deposit insurance coverage limit of $250,000 per owner.

-- Joint account: An account owned by two or more depositors that does not have named beneficiaries.
+- Joint accounts: Accounts owned by two or more depositors with no named beneficiaries.
 FDIC insurance coverage is available for up to $250,000 per co-owner.

 - Select retirement accounts: This includes individual retirement accounts (IRAs), 401(k)s, profit-sharing plans, self-directed Keogh plan accounts and Section 457 deferred compensation plan accounts.
 Qualifying retirement account deposits are covered up to $250,000 per owner.